pavliha/aptforge/README.md

 go build -o aptforge .
 ```

+### Download Pre-built Binary
-Alternatively, you can download a pre-built binary from the releases' page.
+Alternatively, you can download a pre-built binary from the [releases](https://github.com/pavliha/aptforge/releases) page.

 ## Usage
 The basic usage involves uploading a .deb package to an S3-compatible storage and updating the repository metadata.